Skip site navigation (1)Skip section navigation (2)

 autorun = ws[3]:chromium --window-name="ws3" --new-window

-disable it before programs are spawned by setting the nospawnws spawn
+able it before programs are spawned by setting the nospawnws spawn flag on

 # Make 'nospawnws' the default for any autorun/program entries that are